darius/traitor/laplace-essay-on-probabilities.md

 all let us severely examine our own opinions, and with impartiality weigh their respective probabilities.

-The difference of opinions depends still on the way we determine the influence of the known data.
+The difference of opinions depends as well on the way we determine the influence of the known data.
 The theory of probabilities holds considerations so delicate that it is not surprising that with the same data, two people find different results, above all in very